rasna-skumar1306/ftl_test/README.md

 ## App

 The gets the data from API through axios.
 And Use the Data to render the components.
 This runs on localhost 3000.

+** The Deploy ready fiels are in /Build folder.